Overview

 - Manage Secrets: Keep your

-confidential. - Use Encryption: Consider using the encryption feature when your team doesn’t control HTTPS termination and you want payloads to be decrypted only by applications possessing the encryption key.
+signing_secretandencryption_keyconfidential. - Use Encryption: Consider using the encryption feature when your team doesn’t control HTTPS termination and you want payloads to be decrypted only by applications possessing the encryption key.
 As an example, this could help prevent sensitive or GDPR-regulated information from being logged in systems not designed to handle such data (there might be more cases for your specific situation).

 - Alternative to Encryption: As an alternative to encryption, consider disabling the payload in webhooks by not setting

-in your webhook configuration. - Regular Review: Periodically check your webhook subscriptions and adjust as needed to match your application’s requirements.
+include_payloadin your webhook configuration. - Regular Review: Periodically check your webhook subscriptions and adjust as needed to match your application’s requirements.

 Webhook Example

-Example of webhook request body configured to include the payload by setting
+Example of webhook request body configured to include the payload by setting"include_payload": "true" in POST /webhooks request body.

 If the payroll data comes from uploading a payslip the account_id